My Roots- Values that Shaped my Perspectives on Environment and Climate Action

 My Advice All

 The purpose of life is to be useful.
 And we become useful if we engage in activities that generate value by turning challenges into opportunities for the many.
 Complaining is a waste of time because what was complained about today without taking action to solve it will remain the same the next day.
 The only antidote to feeling powerless and distressed about challenges plaguing us is action, and this action starts with you and me.
-Blaming governments as we sit will not change anything as governments are not a repository of solutions.
-Yes, governments have a pivotal role but do not always have the solutions.
+Blaming governments as we sit will not change anything, as governments are not a repository of solutions.
+Yes, governments have a pivotal role but do not always have solutions.
 They look up to get answers from the citizens.
-If the citizens don’t start with what they have, no transformational development will ever occur even if everything was given without the citizens acting to play their part.
+If the citizens don’t start with what they have, no transformational development will ever occur, even if everything was given without the citizens acting to play their part.